tarwn/lessthandot-hugo/blogs/content/posts/2010-05-20-virtual-lab-creating-a-basic-sql-2008-r2.md

     </p>

     <p>
       Next we are setting up the accounts used for the system services.
-Press the “Use the Same Account for all SQL Services” button, select “browse” and find the NT User we created earlier.
-Enter the password for the user and press “Ok” to assign it.
+Press the "Use the Same Account for all SQL Services" button, select "browse" and find the NT User we created earlier.
+Enter the password for the user and press "Ok" to assign it.
     </p>

     <div class="screenshot">